-The Texas Success Initiative (TSI) is required by Texas law to ensure students enrolled in Texas public colleges possess the academic skills needed to perform effectively in college-level course work.
+This course focuses on the object-oriented programming paradigm, emphasizing the definition and use of classes along with fundamentals of object-oriented design.
+The course includes basic analysis of algorithms, searching and sorting techniques, and an introduction to software engineering processes.
+Students will apply techniques for testing and debugging software.
+(This course is included in the Field of Study Curriculum for Computer Science.)
+Prerequisite: 'C' or better in COSC1336.
+(RM) The Texas Success Initiative (TSI) is required by Texas law to ensure students enrolled in Texas public colleges possess the academic skills needed to perform effectively in college-level course work.
 TSI includes a testing component designed to identify and provide diagnostic information about the reading, mathematics and writing skills of each student.
-This course has been identified as a Reading Intensive course for the purposes of TSI.
+This course has been identified as a Reading and Math Intensive course for the purposes of TSI.

-Student Learning Outcomes
+Student Learning Outcomes: